Purpose of the MIS:

 How to Participate:

-Undergraduate members will receive an email with a link to the survey on March 15, 2022.
+Undergraduate members should have received an email with a link to the survey on February 25, 2023.
 All members have to do is complete the survey.
 We think it would be best for chapter officers to plan to use at least 30 minutes during the first chapter meeting in March to provide time for the members to complete the survey.

 Important Note: All the survey links are unique to individual students; the links should not be forwarded to another member.